omnetpp/omnetpp/doc/src/userguide/ned-editor.rst

 .. note::

-   You can select several modules at the same time and open the :guilabel:`Properties` dialog to set their common properties at the same time.
+   You can select multiple modules at the same time and open the :guilabel:`Properties` dialog to set their common properties simultaneously.

 Changing a Module Parameter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^